 Money and what it’s worth.
 There is a gap between what it is worth to society and what it is worth to me.
 It’s strange how the world is made up of loans.
 You buy a house with a mortgage that can never be paid off.
 You feel rich because you can get a high mortgage but in my perception you are very broke.
 You have a debt of 4 tons or more that you can never pay off, for the rest of your life.
 The money is shifted from one computer screen to another.
 But what is it actually?
 Now if you’re a starter, have just finished your studies, you can’t buy or rent a house because the bank, the landlord, society is afraid that you can’t pay for it.
 Apparently living is only for the elite these days.
 I do not understand.
 My knowledge about the financial world is minimal, but looking in from the outside, it looks like a fairy tale that unnecessarily classifies humanity.

 I have been working as a photographer for years.
 The hourly wage I ask for is in line with the average income earned by most other professionals in the same position in the same industry.
 While I was studying photography and styling, I worked in the hospitality industry.
 I washed the dishes, worked in the kitchen and as a waitress.
-I did that work for more than 15 years on different levels, and that kind of work is at least ten times harder than the work as a photographer.
+I did that work for more than 15 years on different levels, and that kind of work, in my experience, is at least ten times harder than the work as a photographer.
 Yet as a photographer I earn ten times as much.
 Don’t get me wrong photography is also beautiful work and qualities are needed for that, but why are those qualities worth more than the qualities of a waitress who practices her profession with passion.

 Not to mention the health care providers; these are the people who take care of you and your loved ones when you are struggling.
 That I, as a photographer, earn more than the care providers is strange in my eyes.
 I don’t mean to make healthcare as a profession more important than any other profession as I hope the nurse, the waitress and the photographer all do what they do because it makes them happy.